new online journal focused on us cultural & intellectual history.

 — Alfred Kazin

-Currently there is no journal, either online or in print, that focuses explicitly on US cultural and intellectual history.
-As new forms of digital publishing emerge from the heyday of blogging, we seek to create a place for scholarship and writing in US cultural and intellectual history as rigorous, sophisticated, adventurous, exciting, and accessible fields of inquiry.
-We view US cultural and intellectual history as consisting of diverse, interdisciplinary voices that contribute perspectives on how ideas and culture matter historically, both in and beyond the United States.
+The Carryall views US cultural and intellectual history as consisting of diverse, interdisciplinary voices that contribute perspectives on how ideas and culture matter historically, both in and beyond the United States.
 We do not wish to reproduce “exceptionalist” views of the US or strongly attach scholarship to the needs of one nation-state; instead, The Carryall considers materials, topics, and themes that are local, regional, national, or transnational in orientation.

-Our intended audience is both scholarly and public—and often exists at the boundary between specialized knowledge and a general interest readership.
+Our intended audience is both scholarly and public, and often exists at the boundary between specialized knowledge and a general interest readership.
 We publish in multiple modes, both traditional and experimental, from peer-reviewed essays to long-form writing, short-form features, book reviews, forums, literature reviews, commissioned essays, conference reports, correspondent reports on news from the field, interviews, lesson plans, annotated document features, annotated bibliographies, columnists, a podcast, and more.
 We begin with a special emphasis on roundtables about particular books and topics.

 If you have questions about The Carryall, please contact editor Dr. Michael J. Kramer, mkramer@brockport.edu.